About feeds

 Tip

-Apply the update-dt semantic tag to columns in customer records that identify when the data was last updated.
+Apply the update-dt semantic tag to columns in customer records that identify when the data was last updated in the source system.
 The field to which this semantic is applied must be a datetime field type.
 At least one customer record must have this semantic tag applied to ensure that the update_dt column is created in the Unified Coalesced table and to ensure that the Merged Customers table behaves correctly.

 The field that is associated with the update-dt semantic tag should also be selected as the field that is associated with the LAST UPDATED FIELD drop-down list.